blofin/blofin-api-docs/index.md

 balance | String | Balance
 frozen | String | Frozen balance
-available | String | Available balance<br>The balance that can be withdrawn or transferred or used for trading bonus | String | bonus balance
+available | String | Available balance<br>The balance that can be withdrawn or transferred or used for trading bonus | String | Bonus balance

 ### Funds Transfer

-Only API Keys with `Trade` privilege can call this endpoint.
+Only API Keys with `TRANSFER` privilege can call this endpoint.

 This endpoint supports the transfer of funds between your accounts.